python-astrodynamics/astrodynamics/data/constants/README.txt

 - Constants should be valid Python
-- astropy.units is available as variable 'u'
+- astropy.units is imported as 'u'
+- astrodynamics.constant.Constant is imported as 'Constant'